 Earlier this year, the BBC ran a poll to find out the nation’s best loved bird.
 More than 200,000 people took part and were asked to vote on their favourite bird.
 The Blackbird and Barn Owl scored highly, however, the Robin scooped the number one prize!

 Celebrity vet Matt Brash explores why the Robin continues to capture our hearts as a nation:

 1. Christmas card pin-ups

 The first Christmas cards were sent during the Victorian times.
-They were delivered by postmen with red tunics to pledge their allegiance to the Crown, who became known as Robin Redbreasts.
-The nickname, along with the practice of sending Christmas cards has stuck to this day!
+They were also delivered by postmen with red tunics to pledge their allegiance to the Crown, who consequently became known as Robin Redbreasts.
+The nickname, along with the practice of sending Christmas cards, has stuck to this day!

 2. They are easy to identify

 Thanks to their trademark red breast, they are probably one of the easiest birds to identify, making them a popular bird with children.

 On a cold winter’s day in the garden, the robin will often keep gardeners company as they dig over the soil, looking for tasty worms to be uncovered.